Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Pair it with mountain lots after snowmelt for the broader thaw story, then root plate firmness when turf still feels spongy.
 Earth-Wise supports lots through turf care, deep root watering, and consultations when the walk raises grade or lean questions.

 Walk the lot once snow is off the lawn and before you restart heavy traffic.
 Note low pockets that held ice, channels cut by roof runoff, and berms where plow piles sat.
-Grade that sends water toward the foundation or across a saturated lawn strip matters more after the first dry week than it did while everything still looked wet.
+Grade that sends water toward the foundation or across a saturated lawn strip will matter more after the first dry week than it did while everything still looked wet.

 Compare south-facing cuts with shaded north sides of the same house.
 Melt often leaves the sunny face firm while the shady side still squishes.
 Properties in the Vail Valley and Edwards area frequently show gravel streaks along drives where grit sat for months—note them before you blame turf programs for pale bands that are really surface wear.

-The first dry spell exposes channels you will not see in rain
+The first dry spell exposes hidden channels

 Dry days make dust trails along melt paths obvious.
 Follow those trails uphill to downspouts, drip lines, and cut banks.
 A channel that only appears after three dry afternoons is still a channel when monsoon moisture returns.
 Mark where soil cracked lightly versus where it stayed cohesive—both tell different stories about fill and organic matter.